 7.5.3.1 PLANT A ONLY.
-This is done by switching on the ACB manually.
-If it is desired to feed both the feeders 1 and 2 from Plant A. Bus coupler contactor can be energized by pressing the bus coupler push button .
-Paralleling of the alternators is prevented by the following mechanism contact of the ACB-2. suppose in this situation, ACB is manually closed.
-This will result in opening of the normally closed contact of the ACB-2, which in turn will cut off the supply to the bus coupler close coil, thereby resulting in opening of the bus coupler contactor.
+This is done by switching on the ACB-A manually.
+If it is desired to feed both the feeders A and B from Plant A. Bus coupler contactor K2 can be energized by pressing the bus coupler push button.
+Paralleling of the alternators is prevented by the following mechanism

 There are two NC contacts (one from each ACB), in parallel, in the bus coupler contactor circuit.
-When ACB-2 is open, the bus coupler contactor circuit is closed through the NC
+When ACB-B is open, the bus coupler contactor circuit is closed through the NC contact of the ACB-B. suppose in this situation, ACB is manually closed.
+This will result in opening of the normally closed contact of the ACB-B, which in turn will cut off the supply to the bus coupler close coil, thereby resulting in opening of the bus coupler contactor.

 - 7.5.3.2 PLANT B ONLY.
-This is done by switching the ACB-2 manually.
-It is desired to feed both the feeders 1 and 2 from plant B , bus coupler ON push button.
-Paralleling of the alternators is prevented - 7.5.3.3 PLANT A & B ONLY: Both the ACB's can be closed simultaneously but in this condition the bus coupler cannot be energized because the auxiliary contacts of the two ACB's in the bus coupler close coil circuit will be open.
-Hence the Plant A will feed only feeder 1 and Plant B will feed the feeder 2
+This is done by switching the ACB-B manually.
+It is desired to feed both the feeders A and B from plant B, bus coupler ON push button.
+Paralleling of the alternators is prevented - 7.5.3.3 PLANT A & B ONLY: Both the ACB"s can be closed simultaneously but in this condition the bus coupler cannot be energized because the auxiliary contacts of the two ACB"s in the bus coupler close coil circuit will be open.
+Hence the Plant A will feed only feeder A and Plant B will feed the feeder B